andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Centra Ruins: Code error.
   - Train mission: error entering the code`:
     - When the code has not been entered in time: normally played.
-    - When a wrong number is entered: normally played, then played with higher pitch immediately after.
+    - When a wrong number is entered: normally played, then played a second time with a higher pitch immediately after.
-- `18 Common → stuff obtained`:
+- `18 common → stuff obtained`:
   - Field: item obtained, sfx version A.
   - Battle recap: item obtained.
   - Battle recap: GFs received AP.